Las Vegas Beltway: Route description

-The Las Vegas Beltway begins in Henderson at the I-11 / I-515 / US 93 / US 95 interchange, where traffic on westbound Nevada State Route 564 (SR 564, Lake Mead Parkway) defaults onto I-215 west.
+The Las Vegas Beltway begins in Henderson at the I-11 / US 93 / US 95 interchange, where traffic on westbound Nevada State Route 564 (SR 564, Lake Mead Parkway) defaults onto I-215 west.
 From here, the beltway primarily follows the former Lake Mead Drive alignment west to the Pecos Road / Saint Rose Parkway (SR 146) interchange.
 The highway then curves northwest toward Harry Reid International Airport before turning west to cross under Las Vegas Boulevard and I-15.

-As the beltway passes under I-15, it changes from Interstate to county highway still maintaining freeway status as it heads nearly due west.
+As the beltway passes under I-15, it changes from Interstate to county highway as it heads nearly due west.
 Passing Decatur Boulevard, two one-way frontage roads (which formerly carried the initial beltway facilities) appear on either side of the highway.
-At Durango Drive, the roadway curves northward.
-The frontage roads end as the highway reaches Tropicana Avenue, but the freeway continues briefly west and then north again to intersect Charleston Boulevard (SR 159) near Red Rock Canyon.
+At Durango Drive, the beltway turns northward.
+The frontage roads end as the beltway reaches Tropicana Avenue, but the beltway continues briefly west and then north again to intersect Charleston Boulevard (SR 159) near Red Rock Canyon.
 As it passes north through the community of Summerlin (part of the city of Las Vegas), the beltway meets Summerlin Parkway at a partial system interchange.

-From here, the freeway continues north along the western foothills of Las Vegas to pass behind Lone Mountain.
-Soon afterward, the beltway curves to the east and downgrades from freeway to an expressway (with two at-grade intersections at US 95 south, Oso Blanca Road and Sky Pointe Drive) after it passes the Durango Drive interchange and intersects US 95 at an interchange currently under construction.
-From there, the beltway continues as a freeway nearly due east along the alignment of Centennial Parkway before entering northern North Las Vegas at Decatur Boulevard.
-From there, it swings northeast, passing by the large Aliante development before turning east again.
-Much of the final few miles of the route, from here on, are in undeveloped land, except near the interchange at North 5th Street.
-The beltway has additional interchanges at Losee Road, North Pecos Road, and North Lamb Boulevard before it swings southeast and reaches its clockwise terminus at I-15, US 93, and Tropical Parkway at an at-grade diamond interchange just west of the Las Vegas Motor Speedway.
+From here, the beltway continues north along the western foothills of Las Vegas to pass behind Lone Mountain.
+Soon afterward, the beltway curves to the east and intersects I-11/US 95 at the Centennial Bowl.
+From there, the beltway continues nearly due east along the alignment of Centennial Parkway before entering northern North Las Vegas at Decatur Boulevard.
+From there, it swings northeast, passing the extensive Aliante development before turning east again.
+From here on, much of the final few miles of the route are in undeveloped land, except near the interchange at North 5th Street.
+At North Lamb Boulevard, the beltway swings southeast before reaching its clockwise terminus at I-15 and US 93 above their diamond interchange with Tropical Parkway at a semi-directional T interchange, approximately 2.5 mi west of the Las Vegas Motor Speedway.